cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ```
 5. Remove the no longer needed `tmp_jpsBaseLib` directory.

 Note.
-The `jpsrm` includes a developer only convenience command `devinstall` which will run all the above steps and install the `jpsBaseLib` resource.
+The `jpsrm` includes a developer-only convenience command `devinstall` which will run all the above steps and install the `jpsBaseLib` resource.
 The command will only work if:
  - the `JPS_BASE_LIB` project is present and was successfully built
  - the `py4jps` project was installed in a developer mode (-e option) inside the `TheWorldAvatar` repository